Expect the unexpected: augmented mixture models for black-hole-population studies: The augmented mixture model

-where $p(\mathbf{d}_{z_i = k}|\boldsymbol{\mu},\boldsymbol{\sigma},\mathbb{D})$ is the likelihood in Eq.~\eqref{eq:std_likelihood} evaluated considering only the events assigned to the $k$-th component and the new $d_{N+1}$ if $k$ is one of the previously observed $K$ Gaussian components or only on $d_{N+1}$ if $ k = K+1$, i.e., a new, previously unobserved component.
-The categorical probability distribution expressed by the second term on the right hand side reads \citep[][Eq.~25 and 26]{rinaldi:2022:hdpgmm}:
+where $p(\mathbf{d}_{z_i = k}|\boldsymbol{\mu},\boldsymbol{\sigma},\mathbb{D})$ is the likelihood in Eq.~\eqref{eq:std_likelihood} evaluated considering only the events assigned to the $k$-th component and the new $d_{N+1}$ if $k$ is one of the previously observed $K$ Gaussian components, or only $d_{N+1}$ if $ k = K+1$; i.e. a new, previously unobserved component.
+The categorical probability distribution expressed by the second term on the right hand side reads \citep[][Eq.~25 and 26]{rinaldi:2022:hdpgmm}

-Here $n_k$ denotes the number of events already associated with the component $k$.
-Summing over all the possible components plus the new, unobserved one gives the normalisation constant $\mathcal{K}$:
+Here, $n_k$ denotes the number of events already associated with the component, $k$.
+Summing over all the possible components plus the new, unobserved one gives the normalisation constant, $\mathcal{K}$:

-The introduction of indicatory variables is particularly useful when it comes to sampling the posterior distribution $p(\Theta|\mathbf{d},\mathbb{D})$: since each Gaussian component of the mixture is independent from each other, conditioning on $\mathbf{z}$ makes the parameter space partially separable:
+The introduction of indicatory variables is particularly useful when it comes to sampling the posterior distribution $p(\Theta|\mathbf{d},\mathbb{D})$.
+Since all Gaussian components of the mixture are independent of each other, conditioning on $\mathbf{z}$ makes the parameter space partially separable:

 The posterior distribution on $\boldsymbol{\lambda}$, under the assumption of a Dirichlet prior, reads

 where we made use of the definitions given in Eq.~\eqref{eq:detectability_def} for $\xi(\mu,\sigma)$ and Eq.~\eqref{eq:mixture_likelihood} for $\boldsymbol{\phi}$, and